Alzheimer’s Disease: Understanding the Latest Research and Potential Interventions

 Brain health refers to maintaining optimal cognitive function and reducing the risk of developing neurodegenerative diseases, such as Alzheimer’s disease (AD).

-One crucial factor for is developing a robust cognitive reserve, which refers to the brain’s resilience against age-related decline or injury.
+One crucial factor for brain health is developing a robust cognitive reserve, which refers to the brain’s resilience against age-related decline or injury.

 Engaging in activities that promote can reduce the vulnerability to AD and other dementias.